Hawai‘i Marine Recreational Fishing Survey (HMRFS)

 1315 East-West Highway, Silver Spring, MD 20910

-ACKNOWLEDGEMENTS: Our sincere appreciation to Michael A. Nelson, first HMRFS survey manager, and Maury F. Osborn, former MRFSS Task Leader, who were instrumental in bringing NOAA Fisheries and DAR together to bring MRFSS (now MRIP) back to Hawai‘i.
-Our gratitude to the National Marine Fisheries Service’s Honolulu Laboratory and Western Pacific Fishery Information Network for advice and generous donations of computer equipment in support of the HMRFS project.
-Mahalo to the Western Pacific Regional Fishery Management Council, especially the Recreational Data Task Force headed by the late Richard Shiroma, for their encouragement and support of recreational fisheries data collection.
-And last but not least, mahalo to all of the HMRFS surveyors past and present for their dedication and time spent in the field building trusted relationships with the public.
+ACKNOWLEDGEMENTS: Our sincere appreciation to Michael A. Nelson, first survey manager, and Maury F. Osborn, former Marine Recreational Fisheries Statistics Survey Task Leader, who were instrumental in bringing NOAA Fisheries and DAR together.
+Our gratitude to NOAA Fisheries and the Western Pacific Fishery Information Network for advice and generous donations of computer equipment in support of the survey project.
+Mahalo to the Western Pacific Regional Fishery Management Council, especially the Recreational Data Task Force headed by the late Richard Shiroma, for their encouragement and support of non-commercial fisheries data collection.
+And last but not least, mahalo to all of the state surveyors past and present for their dedication and time spent in the field building trusted relationships with the public.